sfu-ireceptor/turnkey-service/README.md

  $ sudo docker-compose -f run/docker-compose.yml build
 ```

-If you wish to customize your docker images, then you can create a docker-compose-mysite.yml file
+If you wish to customize your docker images, then you can create an overlay
-and instead use it to overlay the default configuration file, as follows:
+docker-compose-mysite.yml file and use it to override the default
+configuration file during the build, as follows:

 ```
  $ sudo docker-compose -f run/docker-compose.yml -f /path/to/my/docker-compose-mysite.yml build